 8. A new wonderful world of colour

-The latest generation of TVs are capable of a wider colour spectrum than ever before, thanks to technologies such as Quantum Dot and Wide Colour Gamut panels.
+The latest generation of TVs are capable of a wider colour spectrum than ever before, thanks to technologies such as Quantum Dot and Wide Color Gamut panels.
 On LCD panels, they help reds look less orangey and make greens more verdant.

 Most TVs employ sensors able to detect the ambient light in your viewing room, allowing the TV to automatically adjust facets of the picture to compensate for changing conditions.
 While clever, this can prove irritating as the image begins to oscillate.